 - Tires: Although a used car can often be a good buy, used tires are another matter.
 Worn tires are dangerous in wet conditions and will give you less grip on the roads.
 Be cautious when purchasing tires.

 - Shoes and sandals: You need to be careful when buying footwear because the shoes may have already molded to the previous wearer's foot.
-Shoes that don't fit well can cause discomfort and pain in your feet, sure, but they may even lead to back problems.
+Shoes that don't fit well can cause discomfort and pain in your feet, and they may even lead to back problems.

 - Nonstick cookware: Nonstick pots and pans that have chips or scratches on them should be thrown away and not resold.
 Cancer-causing chemicals beneath the surface of this cookware could start making their way to your food with damaged pans, so ditch the risk.